AMID Logo

 Freight from the USA

-If you're wondering what shipping documents are needed to ship from the USA, this guide provides a clear checklist for exporters and individuals shipping goods internationally.
+If you're wondering what documents are needed to ship from the USA, this guide provides a clear checklist for exporters and individuals shipping goods internationally.

 However, if you ship from the USA a general commodity, most of the time, you will need to submit the following:

-3. Booking ConfirmationIt is issued by the carrier confirming reserved space on the vessel.
+3. Booking Confirmation - This is issued by the carrier, confirming the reserved space on the vessel.

-6. Packing ListDetailed shipment breakdown: itemized content, weight, and packaging type.
+6. Packing ListDetailed Shipment Breakdown: Itemized content, weight, and packaging type.

-7. Export Declaration (EEI via AES)Required when goods exceed $2,500 in value or if an export license is needed.
-It is filed electronically through AES (Automated Export System) in the U.S.
+7. Export Declaration (EEI via AES) - Required when the value exceeds $2,500 or if an export license is needed.
+It is filed electronically through the Automated Export System (AES) in the U.S.

 8. Shipper’s Letter of Instructions (SLI)Authorizes a carrier to initiate international freight release procedures.